Components of the Hilbert Scheme of smooth projective curves using ruled surfaces II: existence of non-reduced components: Introduction

 We consider schemes over $\mathbb{C}$.
-By \emph{curve} we understand a smooth integral projective algebraic curve.
-Given a line bundle $L$ on a smooth projective variety $X$ we denote by $|L|$ the complete linear series $\mathbb P\left(H^0(X,L)\right)$ on $X$.
+By a \emph{curve}, we understand a smooth, integral, projective curve.
+Given a line bundle $L$ on a smooth projective variety $X$, we denote by $\arrowvert L \arrowvert$ the complete linear series $\mathbb P\left(H^0(X,L)\right)$ on $X$.
 When $X$ is an object of a family, we denote by $[X]$ the corresponding point of the Hilbert scheme representing the family.
-Oftentimes we abbreviate the notation of a line bundle $L \otimes \mathcal{O}_X (D)$ to $L(D)$ for a divisor $D$ on $X$.
+Often, we abbreviate the notation of a line bundle $L \otimes \mathcal{O}_X (D)$ to $L(D)$ for a divisor $D$ on $X$.
 We use $\sim$ to denote linear equivalence of divisors.
-For a smooth curve $C$ of genus $g$ we denote by $\gon (C)$ the gonality of $C$, that is, the minimal $k$ for which there exists a pencil $g^1_k$ on $C$.
-Recall that if $[C] \in \mathcal{M}_g$ is general then $\gon (C) = \lfloor \frac{g+3}{2} \rfloor$.
-For all definitions and properties of the objects not explicitly introduced in the paper refer to \cite{Hart77} and \cite{ACGH}.
-Since this work is closely related to the results obtained in our two previous papers \cite{CIK17} and \cite{CIK21}, as we refer to them often in what follows, we have opted to fix the values of $d$ as $d = 2g - 4\gamma + 2$ and $R$ as $R = g - 3\gamma + 2$ and to denote the component in {\rm Theorem B} as $\mathcal{D}^{\prime}_{d-1, g, R-1}$.
+For a smooth curve $C$ of genus $g$, we denote by $\gon (C)$ the gonality of $C$, which is the minimal $k$ for which there exists a pencil $g^1_k$ on $C$.
+Recall that if $[C] \in \mathcal{M}_g$ is general, then $\gon (C) = \lfloor \frac{g+3}{2} \rfloor$.
+For all definitions and properties of the objects not explicitly introduced in the paper, refer to \cite{Hart77} and \cite{ACGH}.

+Since this work is closely related to the results obtained in our two previous papers \cite{CIK17} and \cite{CIK21}, and as we refer to them often in what follows, we have opted to fix the values of $d$ as $d = 2g - 4\gamma + 2$ and $R$ as $R = g - 3\gamma + 2$, and to denote the component in {\rm Theorem B} as $\mathcal{D}^{\prime}_{d-1, g, R-1}$.
 We believe that this allows the results from the three papers to be viewed and understood in the same context.